ezzaimsoufiane/Proxy-DEFUSAL-KIT/README.md

-# HENSIAS Proxy : TOUT-EN-UN
+# ENSIAS Proxy : TOUT-EN-UN

 After a year in ENSIAS, just seeing "10.23.201.11:3128" make me want to throw out.

 We all can admit that the poxy is a pain in the 🍑
 > Pardon my French
-BUUUUUUUUT ..

 ![alt text](https://i.imgur.com/wtw2lOR.jpg)